 Simple Translation | Not officially recognized translation | Freelance Translator | €15–25 per page | 1–3 working days |

 Important Tip: Allow sufficient time – especially during the hunting season, there may be longer waiting times as certified translators are often very busy.
-For all certified documents, you should plan at least 2–3 weeks to avoid delays in the import process.
+For all certified documents, you should plan at least 2–3 weeks to avoid delays in import.

 Shipping and Preparation for Border Controls